Types of Substance Addictions and How to Identify Them

 - Depression/mood swings/irritability.

-- No control over how long one drinks or how much to drink.
+- Lack of control over how long one drinks or how much they drink.

 - The continuation to consume alcohol, regardless of physical, psychological or interpersonal challenges that arise due to this behavior.